ZEMUSHKA/coursera-aml-docker/README.md

 For Linux: https://docs.docker.com/engine/installation/

 ## Running container for the first time
+First run `docker pull zimovnov/coursera-aml-docker` to pull the latest version of image.
 Run using `docker run -it -p 8080:8080 --name coursera-aml-1 zimovnov/coursera-aml-docker`.
 This command downloads the prepared image from a public hub and starts a Jupyter for you.
 Let this command continue running in the terminal while you work with Jupyter.